 Once a student is formally pledged in a ceremony at the chapter house, his work begins for one term.
-Most houses have abandoned the practice of subjecting their pledges to barbarian tortures and mental and moral harrassment, but most houses pride themselves on putting their pledges through a tough, but constructive program, during which they must study and pass examinations on fraternity history and traditions, organizations and parliamentary procedure and do the more menial tasks in upkeep of the chapter property.
+Most houses have abandoned the practice of subjecting their pledges to excessive and non-productive tasks, but most houses pride themselves on putting their pledges through a tough but constructive program, during which they must study and pass examinations on fraternity history and traditions, organizations and parliamentary procedure and do the more menial tasks to upkeep the chapter property.

-Pledgeship may be climaxed by the so-called Hell Week, but here again fraternities have discarded for the most part any excessive and non-productive demands on their pledges.
-Most fraternities have instead adapted a gruelling, but useful, program of public service and/or work on the chapter house and grounds.
+Pledgeship may be climaxed by the so-called Hell Week, which in recent years has been replaced by the newer concept of Help Week.
+Help Week discards excessive and non-productive demands on pledges in favor of a strenuous, but useful, program of public service and/or work on the chapter house and grounds.